Macrometacorp/docs/docs/pCDN/01-getting-started/index.md

 ---
-title: Getting started
+title: Getting started with pCDN
+sidebar_label: Getting started
 ---

-Macrometa offers you two ways to interact with pCDN: the GUI and REST API
+Macrometa provides you access to pCDN through the GUI and REST API.
+This guide will walk you through getting started with pCDN, enabling you to:

-This guide acts as a guide for using pCDN and will help you achieve the following:

 - Create a route
-- Creating an upstream
+- Set up an upstream
 - Test the route

-## Prerequisite(s)
+## Prerequisites

-- Stargate instance.
+- A Stargate instance.
 Contact the Macrometa team for your Stargate server and login details.

 ## Step 1: Create a route